MannLabs/alphatims/README.md

 * **Quadrupole:** 700.0 <= quad_mz_values <= 710.0
 * **TOF:** 621.9 <= tof_mz_values <= 622.1

-All of these analysis were run on the following system:
+All of these analyses were timed with `timeit` and are the average of at least 7 runs.
+They were obtained on the following system:

 * **MacBook Pro:** (13-inch, 2020, Four Thunderbolt 3 ports)
 * **Processor:** 2.3 GHz Quad-Core Intel Core i7